FarronF/limerick-council-meetings/meetings/2024/04/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 20th March 2024.md

 The Operator shall lease or own all vehicles.
 The model(s) used will be a choice for the Operator.

-However, the Operator shall be required to justify to the Council its choice of vehicle(s) with--- 8
+However, the Operator shall be required to justify to the Council its choice of vehicle(s) with
+---
+8

 regard to the environmental performance and compliance with the Local Authority’s Climate